znields/search-queue/README.md

 ## Purpose

 Search Queue adds a queue to Google search!
-This extension allows the user to queue up multiple searches and quickly make them.
+This extension can queue up multiple searches and quickly make them.
 It was designed with market analysis in mind, however, it has many uses.
 In general, it's a great tool for anyone who has to make many successive Google searches and would like to speed up the process.

 ## Set Up